 The D'Aquisto Avante Garde Acoustic Archtop is an instrument that can double as a great looking art piece, so it is no surprise that it commands a premium price tag.
-Check it out at Amazon.com, where it currently retails for $4,400.
 If you are working with a limited budget, Godin has a great looking and affordable acoustic archtop in its stable, the 5th Avenue.
 It features great looking Canadian wild cherry tonewoods, crafted into a traditional shape, that oozes with vintage vibe.
-This beautiful instrument is currently available in three gorgeous finishes via online retail stores with a cheap price tag of more or less $500.
+This beautiful instrument is currently available in three gorgeous finishes via online retail stores with a cheap price tag of more or less $500 to $600.
 Visit Amazon.com for the latest price and to read various user reviews.

 The ES-175 is another popular archtop from Gibson, in fact it can even be argued that it may very well be the most well known jazzbox.
 It still follows the body template of the L5, but bearing its own distinctive florentine cutaway.
 It was considered as a very versatile guitar when it was first introduced, and up to this day with all the modern guitar designs, it still holds its own as one of the most versatile and practical instrument for jazz guitarists.
 Jazz guitar virtuoso Joe Pass is just one of the many artists and professionals that made this guitar their weapon of choice.
 If you are still not sure which jazz guitar to buy, then let us help you decide - by default you should pick the Gibson ES-175!

 Vintage ES-175s are getting harder to acquire, thankfully the current production models retain period correct details while having improved quality and convincing tones.
-Visit Amazon.com for further details, they have a few stocks available for purchase priced at $3,500.
+Visit Amazon.com for further details, they have a few stocks available for around $4,000.
 A more affordable alternative would be the Epiphone Joe Pass Emperor II, a smaller jazzbox that bears the signature of the jazz guitar legend, featuring classic Alnico humbuckers and a great looking Tree of Life headstock inlay.
-The Joe Pass Emperor II is currently retailing for $600, head over to Amazon.com for more details.
+The Joe Pass Emperor II is currently usually sells for less than $700, head over to Amazon.com for more details.

 Ibanez is relatively new to the jazz guitar market, but they have been making major strides by teaming up with big name artists and covering a wide range of prices.
 The Ibanez GB10 George Benson Signature is a prime example of their successful jazz guitar branding, it is a combination of efficient building techniques, modern playability and traditional style.
 With the backing and approval of a tremendously talented artist - George Benson, the GB10 went on to be a popular instrument used by fans, professionals and hobbyists alike.
 The GB10 features unique floating pickups and follows Benson's vision of having a 14.75" width smaller acoustic body for both convenience and better feedback handling.
 If playability and modern tone is important in your book, then the Ibanez GB10 is your best bet.

-The Ibanez GB10 George Benson signature guitar is currently retailing for around $3,200, and you can go to Amazon.com to purchase it online.
+The Ibanez GB10 George Benson signature guitar is currently retailing for around $3,500, and you can go to Amazon.com to get the latest price.
 If that is beyond your budget, don't fret because you can still "fret" on a variety of affordable archtops from Ibanez.
 Since we can't list them all here, we picked the coolest looking among the bunch, the Ibanez AFS75.
 This archtop comes with a custom vintage style tremolo and features a great looking Tobacco flat finish at a very modest price of $480.
-Go to Amazon.com for further details.

 Peerless Martin Taylor Maestro